 I find myself amazingly lucky that Sharon and I agree on so many things.
 One of them is we don’t need to heap presents on each other to show our love and affection.
 That notwithstanding, there are some occasions when Sharon wants a particular item and it’s my job to acquire it.
-It may be a larger item, or one that might take some time to find.
-It’s never been impossible (yet) and I enjoy the challenge and the pleasure when I deliver.
+While it may be a larger item or one that might take some time to find, it’s never been impossible (yet), and I enjoy the challenge and the pleasure when I deliver.

-As we’ve started to try to declutter our lives, our lists of “wants” has changed from things we want to have to places we want to go.
-Like a bucket list.
-But one that we tend to fill up just as quickly as we empty it.
+As we’ve started to try to declutter our lives, our lists of “wants” have changed from things we want to have to places we want to go, like a bucket list.
+But one that we tend to fill up quicker than we can empty it.

 At first, we needed to go to the Grand Canyon.
 I accomplished this at first by a day trip by plane from Las Vegas and then again several years later as part of an Adventures by Disney tour of the southwest.

 As my points and miles knowledge grew, Sharon learned the things she could ask for could be increasingly difficult to accomplish.
 Like going back to Hawaii for our 10th anniversary.
-Of course, this time was in business class.
+Of course, this time we traveled in business class, just because we could.

 Then wanting to go to London to see the musical The Book of Mormon and visit the Warner Brothers Studio London – the place where they filmed the Harry Potter movies.

-50th birthday, she had only a few small requests.
-Cuba and Salzburg, Austria.
+For her “round year” birthday trip, she had only a few small requests, Cuba and Salzburg, Austria.
 How could I let her down?
 (I’m glad we went to Cuba when we did).

 So what’s the problem you might ask?
 Well, the requests are starting to get more……difficult.

 1. Try to see the Northern Lights…from a glass igloo.